charliecalvert/CloudNotes/Assignments/React/ReactMicroServices.md

 This principle states that we prefer small interfaces over fat interfaces.
 "Instead of one fat interface, many small interfaces are preferred".

-To help us abide by the spirit of this principle, we will divide our server code into multiple "microservices".
+To help us abide by the spirit of this principle, we will divide our server code into multiple "micro-services".
 Instead of one fat server, we will create several small servers.
 They will talk to one another over HTTP.

 ![Micro Services][msloop]